Frequently Asked Questions

 -

 In British Columbia, the professional designation is that of a Registered Clinical Counsellor (RCC) through the British Columbia Association of Clinical Counsellors (BCACC).
 This is the equivalent of what may be considered as a “psychotherapist” in other provinces, as they both require the minimum training of a Masters in the field of psychology.
 Psychologists have a separate designation and have a minimum education requirement of a PhD in their field.
+Colloquially, you may hear the term “therapist” as typically attributed to a mental health practitioner.

 -